-We all love QMAP and other sites - however there are more research oriented folks that need more from a site - and this site is designed for them - improved search - automatic delta calculation and more.
+We love all the other sites - however there are more research oriented folks that need more from a site - and this site is designed for them - improved search - automatic delta calculation and more.

 Click the "Contact" link in the site menu to send a message.

 Two reasons.
-1. As someone who has done a fair amount of analytics work, I can tell you that one of the largest problems is introduction of bias into data discovery and analysis.
-By eliminating "suggestions" I am attempting to help you the researchers become more familiar with your subject matter, and hopefully I am not planting ideas in your head.
+1. We have done a fair amount of analytics work and we can tell you that one of the largest problems is introduction of bias into data discovery and analysis.
+By eliminating "suggestions" we are attempting to help you the researchers become more familiar with your subject matter, and hopefully we are not planting ideas in your head.
 2. As some studies are starting to show, all this "automatic" stuff is actually hurting us - for instance it is being found that people who rely upon GPS only, and do not navigate by learning actually have decreased brain function.
-By requiring you the searcher to understand your own subject matter better, I believe I am helping you build your brain in the best way possible.
+By requiring you the searcher to understand your own subject matter better, we believe we are helping you build your brain in the best way possible.

 We changed the way images load to speed up the overall website performance.
 Pepe acts as a placeholder until the real image loads.

-7. Why do the POTUS tweets look different here than everywhere else on the web?
+Why do the tweets look different here than everywhere else on the web?

-First, my goal was to expose as much data from the tweets as possible - you cannot accomplish that using the standard twitter website widgets.
-Secondly, since I had to do things differently to accomplish the first goal, I took this opportunity to make the tweets look similar to the Q drops to aid in "decode/Q" style viewing.
+First, our primary goal was to expose as much data from the tweets as possible - you cannot accomplish that using the standard twitter website widgets.
+Secondly, since we had to do things differently to accomplish the first goal, we took this opportunity to make the tweets look similar to the Q drops to aid in "decode/Q" style viewing.
 People have become accustomed to reading and decoding Q drops in specific ways.
-Given that Q said to "learn our comms", we must look at POTUS (Q+) in the same way, thus the tweet presentation you see on this website.
+Given that Q said to "learn our comms", we must look at POTUS (Q+) and other tweets/Truths in the same way, thus the tweet presentation you see on this website.